In workshops in YOI units and prisons we hope to help participants to affect social change and personal transformation through creative engagement.

 #AMidsummerNightsDream Mashup was performed by women prisoners on Friday August 30th in the gym - the performers were resilient and tenacious in the face of a rowdy audience and Eddie Tarry, an officer joined in the show as a Fairy.
 We spent two weeks rehearsing and making the props and back drop - the play was set in Ancoats woods near #Manchester.

-The feedback has been universally positive -
+The feedback was universally positive -

 I loved doing the drama group and I feel loads more confident in myself.
 When I signed up for the drama group, I expected to just do the scenery and help with costumes as I’m quite arty.
 A couple of people couldn’t come so I found myself landing a couple of parts.
 I loved getting into character and playing the parts that I didn’t expect to.
 This was something I had never imagined myself doing.
 I really thought I couldn’t do it so it was amazing to find that I could.
 As a direct result of this, I am being considered for ROTLs ( Release on Temporary Licence ) when I become eligible.
 I also have an opportunity to train and gain employment on release.
 This is totally unexpected and something that I would have never got without being part of this group.
 It has opened doors for me that would never previously have been opened and given me the potential for a totally different future.
 Thank you both!